NongSnail/codejourney_internship_stories/CONTRIBUTING.md

 1. We aspire to gain more than just experience, but also knowledge through your internship.
 2. You can add articles or video reviews pertaining to internships, whether they involve self-guided experiences or company internships.
 3. You can upload other people's articles.
+4. The pull request should now include a brief description of the article.
+5. For internships in the same position at the same company, it is advisable to specify the names of the intern students in the heading.